-If you’re going to ski, you’ll need equipment and gear.
+If you’re going to ski or board, you’ll need equipment and gear.
 The great news is, most of the gear needed can be rented.
 Below is some information on the basic equipment you will need.
 Also make sure you check out the dressing properly page for how to dress for a day on the slopes.

 Buying Vs. Renting

 Renting, when starting out, is a great idea.
 It makes getting all the equipment you will need very easy and affordable and will let you try the sport to see if you like it in a very inexpensive way.

 Affordability -The biggest advantage to renting is you do not have any money invested in equipment, so you’ll only pay when you are actually are on snow.
-This only makes sense however if you are not a frequent skier, or for kids who may outgrow the equipment quickly.
+This makes most sense if you are not a frequent skier, or for kids who may outgrow the equipment quickly.
 For children, many ski areas and ski shops offer seasonal rental programs, that allow you to keep the equipment for the full season, and exchange throughout the year as your child grows!

 Convenience – It is very convenient to rent.
 At the end of the day, just return your equipment and there is no need to carry it to and from the mountain however keep in mind each time you rent you will need to fill out forms and wait to get your equipment.
 Having your own equipment means you can get on snow as soon as you arrive.

-Comfort and Performance – The biggest issue with comfort is your boots.
-Having your own boots means that you will get used to them and if the boots are fitted properly your own boots should have the same feel every day you’re on snow.
+Comfort and Performance – The biggest consideration with comfort is your boots.
+Having your own boots means that you will get used to them and if fitted properly your own boots should have the same feel every day you’re on snow.
 Rental boot selection will vary from rental shop to rental shop and the comfort level will also vary.
 If you are just starting out regular rental skis will be perfect however if you want to try a better ski ask if the shop has “demo” or “high perforamce” skis.
-Renting demo skis is a fantastic way to check out what a particular ski is like if you may be interested in buying it.
+Renting demo skis is a fantastic way to check out different styles of skis before you buy.